Hair Loss After Weight Loss Injections: Is It Normal and What to Do

 Leading Obesity Expert at the University of Sydney and founder of Interval Weight Loss.

-Noticing more hair in the shower drain after starting weight loss injections?
-You’re definitely not alone.
 While medications like semaglutide and tirzepatide are known for reducing appetite and supporting significant weight loss, some people report hair shedding along the way.
 And although it feels alarming, this kind of hair loss is usually a short-term response to rapid changes in weight, nutrition or stress.

-Studies show that sudden calorie reduction or fast weight loss can shift more hair follicles into the ‘resting’ phase, which is when shedding happens.
+Sudden calorie reduction or fast weight loss can shift more hair follicles into the ‘resting’ phase, which is when shedding happens.
 This has been observed not just with injections but also after bariatric surgery, crash diets and even periods of emotional stress.
 On top of that, some people unintentionally eat less protein and fewer micronutrients while on appetite-suppressing medications, which can further affect hair strength.

-Relation Between Hair Loss and Weight Change
+How Hair Loss Relates to Weight Change

 Hair is extremely sensitive to change, which is why rapid weight loss often triggers temporary shedding.
 Research notes that significant calorie deficits, reduced protein intake and metabolic adjustments can push a higher number of strands into the telogen (resting) phase.
 This results in drastic hair loss, also called telogen effluvium.